Mexican International Conference on Artificial Intelligence: Overview

+Their topics of interest focus on artificial intelligence, its potential applications, and related topics.

 Specific MICAI conferences

 In the table below, the figures for the number of accepted papers and acceptance rate refer to the main proceedings volume and do not include supplemental proceedings volumes.
 The number of countries corresponds to submissions, not to accepted papers.

 Keynote speakers and program chairs

 The following persons were honored by being selected by the organizers as keynote speakers or program chairs:

 Awards

 The authors of the following papers received the Best Paper Award: